 Actively supported the introduction of early versions of the HCP Payment Sunshine Act.

 Began publishing a quarterly list of charitable donations made to U.S. customers and organizations in support of medical conferences, charitable events, research and public education programs.

-Committed to voluntarily disclose physician services compensation
+Committed to voluntarily disclose HCP services compensation

 Medtronic's first revolutionary product, a wearable pacemaker, was developed through a close collaboration between our founder Earl Bakken and a University of Minnesota Medical School heart surgeon.

 Deep brain stimulation to treat Parkinson's disease and insulin pump therapy are other Medtronic innovations born by collaboration.